2023 Best Business Schools in South Dakota

 Our analysis found Southeast Technical College to be the best school for business students in South Dakota.

 Degree recipients from Southeast Tech accumulate an average of $20,379 in student debt by the time they complete their degree.
-Once they receive their degree, Southeast Tech graduates enter the workforce, making an average salary of $39,912 during the early year of their career.
+During the early years of their career, Southeast Tech graduates make an average of $39,912 annually.

 You’ll be in good company if you decide to attend Augustana University.
 It ranked #2 on our list.